Emigre/dotfiles/README.md

 - In System Preferences
   - In Keyboard
     - Under Shortcuts uncheck 'Mission Control'
+    - Click on 'Modifier Keys...' and Select '^ Control' for the 'Caps Lock Key'
   - In Trackpad
     - Enable 'Tap to click'
   - In Security & Privacy